JSsixtyfour/smashremix/readme.md

 ### Menu Music
 - Choose between the classic SSB64 music or from Melee's and Brawl's menu themes.
 - By default, the Melee and Brawl themes will play from time to time.
+- Can turn menu music off if desired.

 #### Toggle Name: _Menu Music_